Shopping time? Don’t forget the little boxes

 While it’s hard to avoid the mega-store, it’s also time to remember the little boxes close to home.

 Bird feeders, rechargeable flashlights, smoke detectors and basic tool kits can make great gifts.
 How about a good scissors and a sharp kitchen knife?
 How often do you go searching for a scissors that cuts?
-Or a knife that actually slices through raw meat?
+Or a knife that actually slices?

 I’ve done a lot of stocking stuffer shopping at the grocery store.
 Occasionally, I buy myself a little something, like almond-stuffed olives.
 I’ll buy the more expensive smoked Norwegian salmon for Bruce and a dark chocolate treat.
 The neighborhood florist, the quilting shop or the liquor store are also great places to find special gifts.